Timendus/chip8-test-suite/README.md

 adds the value of register `vX` to the index register.
 For this test, only the value is checked as overflow of the index register is not really defined in CHIP-8 (and no ROMs rely on it as far as I know).

-A note on the third checkmark, for the `vF` order: This basically checks to see if something like `v0 += vF` works as expected (the value of `vF` gets added to `v0`).
-It's easy to make the mistake of setting the `vF` register first, and then performing the mathematical operation.
-If you do that, however, `vF` will not hold the right value anymore and your maths will be off when using that register as an input.

 See [this article](https://laurencescotford.com/chip-8-on-the-cosmac-vip-arithmetic-and-logic-instructions/)
 or [this article](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/#logical-and-arithmetic-instructions)